1988 DONRUSS BASEBALL CARDS PACKS

 In addition to the traditional wax pack distribution channel through hobby shops and department stores, 1988 Donruss was sold in several unique multi-pack formats.
 One of the most popular was the Jumbo Pack which contained 33 cards instead of the standard 11.
 This massive pack offered collectors a better shot at hitting top inserts, short prints, or star rookies in one fell swoop.
 Jumbo Packs became a must-have product for any serious collector.

-Read also: OLD BASEBALL CARDS MYSTERY BOX
+Read also: 1988 TOPPS BIG BASEBALL CARDS PRICE GUIDE

 At the opposite end of the spectrum were Mini Packs.
 Sold in smaller clusters of 3 packs for a more affordable price point, Mini Packs introduced young collectors just getting into the hobby.
 They offered an introduction to set-building and the excitement of the card rip without as much financial risk.
 Between Jumbo and Mini Packs, Donruss had card openings covered for collectors of all levels and budgets.